-Fall 2022 Enduring Questions Courses
+Fall 2024 Enduring Question Courses

-Enduring Questions courses are two linked three-credit courses, taught by professors from different disciplines.
-The same nineteen students take both classes.
+Enduring Question courses are paired three-credit courses, each taught by a professor from a different discipline.
+The same nineteen students take both courses.
 Four times during the semester, students and faculty gather for Reflection sessions, which may involve group activities, guest speakers, or field trips off campus.
-Each pair of Enduring Questions courses fulfills two Core requirements.
-Some may fill an additional Core requirement for Cultural Diversity through either Difference, Justice and the Common Good (DJCG), or Engaging Difference and Justice (EDJ).

-If you have any questions about these courses or how to register, email core@bc.edu.
+Each pair of Enduring Question courses fulfills up to three Core requirements.
+If you have any questions about these courses, please email core@bc.edu.